raghav-a/birds-rest-mongo/README.md

 After discussions in your team and considering various options you decide to use spring boot as a framework for this micro service and mongo db as the data source for this service.

-You decide to expose restful endpoints for the api’s you will need on this micro-servcie.
+You decide to expose restful endpoints for the apis you will need on this micro-servcie.

-The specs for these api’s can be found at https://gist.github.com/sebdah/265f4255cb302c80abd4
+The specs for these apis can be found at https://gist.github.com/sebdah/265f4255cb302c80abd4

 ------------------------------------------